einarwh/experiments-in-powerblog/content/blog-posts/pix-it-war.md

 }
 ```

 Is this the optimal textual format for describing a retro-style coarse-pixeled image?
-Of course not, I made it up in ten seconds (about the same time Brendan Eich spent designing and implementing JavaScript, or so I hear).
+Of course not, I made it up in ten seconds (about the same time Brendan Eich spent designing and implementing JavaScript, according to Internet legend).
 Is it good enough for this blog post?
 Aaaabsolutely.
 But the proof of the pudding is in the eating.
 So let’s eat!

 We’ve established that the user will be posting data like this to our custom HTTP handler; our task is to translate it into an image and feed it into the response stream.
 Most of this work can be done without considering the context of an HTTP handler at all.
 The HTTP handler is just there to expose the functionality over the web, really.
 It’s almost like a web service.

 Unfortunately, getting the JSON from the POST request is more cumbersome than it should be.
 I had to reach for the request’s input stream in order to get to the data.
 Once you get the JSON, however, the rest is smooth sailing.

-I use Json.NET‘s useful Linq-to-JSON capability to coerce the JSON into a .NET object, which I feed to the image-producing method.
+I use [Json.NET](https://www.newtonsoft.com/json)‘s useful Linq-to-JSON capability to coerce the JSON into a .NET object, which I feed to the image-producing method.
 The Linq-to-JSON code is pretty simple, once you get used to the API:

 ```csharp
 private static PixItData ToPixItData(string json)